mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 * **`EmailAddress`** - The script will use this email to download a copy of Rhino to install.
 This is similar to the Rhino download page behavior.
 * **`ApiKey`** - The API key is a string of text that is secret to your compute server and your applications that are using the compute API e.g. `b8f91f04-3782-4f1c-87ac-8682f865bf1b`.
 It is basically how the compute server ensures that the API calls are coming from your apps only.
 You can enter any string that is unique and secret to you and your compute apps.
 Make sure to keep this in a safe place.
 * **`RhinoToken`** – This is a long token that identifies your instance of Rhino Compute to the core-hour billing system.
 Go to the [Licenses Portal](https://www.rhino3d.com/licenses?_forceEmpty=true) to generate this unique id based on your license.
-See ["Using Core-Hour Billing" guide](../core-hour-billing/) for more information.
+See the ["Core-Hour Billing" guide](../core-hour-billing/) for more information.

 {{< call-out "note" "Note" >}}
 Running rhino compute locally uses your existing Rhino license and does not cost any additional money (other than your initial rhino license investment).
 Running compute locally is the best option for development and testing and to find out more, read <a href="../development"><u>Running and Debugging Compute Locally</u></a>.<br><br>